Current data files

 Directly supervise and coordinate activities of workers in assigned gambling areas.
 May circulate among tables, observe operations, and ensure that stations and games are covered for each shift.
 May verify and pay off jackpots.
 May reset slot machines after payoffs and make repairs or adjustments to slot machines or recommend removal of slot machines for repair.
 May plan and organize activities and services for guests in hotels/casinos.

 Supervise and coordinate activities of personal service workers.

-Directly supervise and coordinate activities of members of police force.
+Directly supervise and coordinate activities of security workers and security guards.

 Monitor safety of the aircraft cabin.
 Provide services to airline passengers, explain safety information, serve food and beverages, and respond to emergency incidents.

 Floor Layers, Except Carpet, Wood, and Hard Tiles

 Apply blocks, strips, or sheets of shock-absorbing, sound-deadening, or decorative coverings to floors.